eresearchqut/ontvisc/README.md

 ```

 # Run clustering (--clustering)
-Run the clustering tool [`RATTLE`](https://github.com/comprna/RATTLE#Description-of-clustering-parameters)
+In the clustering mode, the clustering tool [`RATTLE`](https://github.com/comprna/RATTLE#Description-of-clustering-parameters) will be run and the clusters obtained will be further collapsed using CAP3.
-Set the parameter ```--rattle_clustering_options '--raw'``` to use all the reads without any length filtering during the RATTLE clustering step if your amplicon is known to be shorter than 150 bp.
+For RATTLE, use the parameter ```--rattle_clustering_options '--raw'``` to use all the reads without any length filtering during the RATTLE clustering step if your amplicon is known to be shorter than 150 bp.

 When the amplicon is of known size, we recommend setting up the parameters ```--lower-length [number]``` (default: 150) and ```--upper-length [number]``` (default: 100,000) to filter out reads shorter and longer than the expected size.